Overview

 |

-Edit .env to customize your installation:
+Edit .env to customize your installation.
+The most important values to change:

 |